eezstreet/SWATEliteForce/SpeechCommands.md

 ```
 ?As ?an element
-All
+Gold ?Team
+Squad
 Everyone
 Everybody
-Gold
-Element
+All ?teams ?of ?you
 ```

 To start issuing orders to team *red*, any of the following will work:

 ```
 Red ?Team
-Girard's ?Team
-Girard ?Team
-Reynold's ?Team
-Reynold ?Team
 ```

 To start issuing orders to team *blue*, any of the following will work:

 ```
 Blue ?Team
-Fields ?Team
-Fields's ?Team
-Jackson ?Team
-Jackson's ?Team
 ```

 To start issuing a hold order (like you would with the CTRL key), the following will work:

 ```
 On my command
+On my signal
 On my mark
-When I tell you to
-On my when
-On my order
-On my go
 On my signal
-Wait for my signal, ?and then
 ```

 ## BASIC COMMANDS

 FALL IN:
 ```
-Fall in.
+Fall ?back ?in ?on ?me.
+Follow me
-Come to me.
+Come to ?me ?my ?position.
-Return ...
-Come back ...
-Fall back
-Fall in on me.
-Follow me.
+Return to ?me ?my ?position.
+This way.
 On me.
-This way.
 Come here.
-Get in here.
-Stay back.
 ```

 COVER:
 ```
-?No wait
-Abort
-... threats.
-... cover ...
+...
+Provide +cover.
-Keep it covered.
-Cover that ?area
++Cover ?the ?that area
-Watch that ...
++Watch ...
-... keep an eye ...
 ```

 MOVE TO:
 ```
-Get there.
+Get ... +there.
-Move there.
+Move ... +there.
-Go ?over there.
-Move to that position.
++Go ... +there.
-Take position over there.
+Take position ...
-Move over there.
++Go ... +away
-Get out of the way.
+Get ... out of the way
-You're in my way.
-Move up.
 ```

 INITIATE:
 ```
-Go go go!
+Go ?go ?go.
-Initiate ?action.
+Initiate ?action
+Let's ?move ?it ?go
+Zulu
 Do it ...
-Let's go ?go ?go
-Let's do it.
-Let's move.
-Mark.
 ```

 DROP LIGHTSTICK:
 ```
-Drop ?a light stick ...
+Drop ?a +light stick.
+Throw ?down ?a +light stick.
 ```

 MARK WITH LIGHTSTICK:
 ```
-Deploy ... light stick ...
-Mark ... ?with ?a ?light stick.
+?Mark ?it ?with ?a +light stick ...
+?Deploy ?a +light stick ...
 ```

 RESTRAIN:
 ```
+Restrain ?her ?him
+?Hand +cuff ?him ?her
-Zip ?him ?her up.
+Zip ?tie ?him ?her ?up
-?Hand cuff ...
-Restrain ...
+Tie ?him ?her ?up ?down
-Arrest ...
+Arrest ?her ?him
-Make ... secure.
-Tie ... up
 ```

 SECURE EVIDENCE:
 ```
-Secure ?that ?evidence.
+Secure ?that ?those ?evidence ?drugs ?drug ?bag ?gun ?guns
-Get that.
-... that gun.
-... ?those drugs.
-... ?that drug bag.
+Grab ?that ?those ?evidence ?drugs ?drug ?bag ?gun ?guns
+Confiscate ?that ?those ?evidence ?drugs ?drug ?bag ?gun ?guns
 ```

 DISABLE:
 ```
++Disable ?that ?the ...
++Disarm ?that ?the ...
-Disable ...
++Defuse ?that ?the ...
-Defuse it
-Defuse that ...
-Defuse the ...
-Disarm it
-Disarm that ...
-Disarm the ...
 ```

 REMOVE WEDGE:
 ```
-Remove ?the wedge
+Remove ... +wedge ...
+Clear ... +wedge ...
+Get ... +wedge ...
+Take ... +wedge ...
 ```

 CLOSE DOOR: